Where are you going this summer?

 First, be sure you have crystal clear purposes in mind.
 Be realistic about the impact your group can make in just a few short days.
 This is especially true if you don’t know the language of the people to whom God is sending you.
 Some experts recommend against taking “drive-by mission trips.”
 They point out that the paint will soon fade, the flowers you plant will eventually die, and the soccer balls you bring will go flat.
 But when you set up an ongoing partnership, returning year by year, results multiply.
 The apostle Paul returned several times to check on the Christians in the churches he planted.

 If you do decide to make only a short-term commitment, understand that you are a participant in God’s process.
-Just as the Holy Spirit has used many people to bring you to faith and cultivate that faith, so too he will use you as one of the people he sends to show Jesus’ love in a tangible way.
+Just as the Holy Spirit has used many people to bring you to faith and cultivate that faith, so too he may use you as one of the people he sends to show Jesus’ love in a tangible way.
 Your acts of love will open doors for those who follow you.

 Perhaps your purpose involves giving individuals from your church, interested in a longer-term missionary opportunity, a chance to see what that might be like.
 Perhaps you want to stir up the zeal of your congregation’s members for funding missions and praying for them.
 Perhaps you want to share the love of Christ by making life a bit less painful or dangerous for a specific group of people.
 Perhaps you want to begin to build a long-term relationship with a specific church or village and then return year after year to increase the impact you will make there.